commercial calculation exercises bac pro commerce pdf | 9 Exercises

 Unit margin = €800 – €600 = €200.

-“Tech Innovate” makes a margin of €200 per smartphone.
+“Tech Innovate” makes a profit margin of €200 per smartphone.

 2. The overall margin is found by multiplying the unit margin by the number of units sold: